Bobby2500/CryptoBlades-Script/README.md

 # Cryptoblades Script (Outdated)
 A Chrome extention used to automate battles for Cryptoblades.

-The .rar file contains the entire program.
+The zip file contains the entire program.